Monterey County Bicycling Resources: Bike Shops, Services, Clubs, Events, Infrastructure, and More

 For a little more info on some of the shops below, see “Bicycle Shops in Monterey County–and Tips on New and Used Bike Purchases,” and “Repairs and Maintenance.“ (Both are sections in the Tips for Bicycling Monterey County guide.)

 Ready to get your bike tuned up, or need a repair?
 Want a new bike?
 Looking for helmets, lights, flags, high-visibility apparel, gloves, shoes, or other accessories?
 Doing errands by bike and want a trailer or other cargo carrier?

-Check the websites of these locally owned, independent bike shops, or give them a call.
+Check the websites of the locally owned, independent bike shops listed below, or give them a call.

-Þ Bay Bikes (at the mouth of Carmel Valley, just off Class I path; look up for nearby windmill) - 3600 The Barnyard, Carmel; 831/624-RIDE.
+Þ Bay Bikes, Carmel (at the mouth of Carmel Valley, just off Class I path; look up for nearby windmill) - 3600 The Barnyard, Carmel; 831/655-BIKE.

 Þ Bear Bikes (in North Salinas, between Sherwood Gardens and Alvin Square; look for neighboring Kawasaki Suzuki motorcycle dealership) – 1288 North Main, Salinas; 831/444-8460.